YuChuang1205/PAL/README.md

-## The official complete code for paper "From Easy to Hard: Progressive Active Learning Framework for Infrared Small Target Detection with Single Point Supervision" [[Paper/arXiv](https://arxiv.org/abs/2412.11154)]
+## The official complete code for paper "From Easy to Hard: Progressive Active Learning Framework for Infrared Small Target Detection with Single Point Supervision" [[Paper/arXiv](https://arxiv.org/abs/2412.11154)] [Accepted by ICCV2025]

 <!--
 <div align="center">